 - Are you going to encourage clients to come directly to your site and buy a product?

 - Are you looking to increase brand awareness so clients will be more likely to remember your business when they are shopping for products?

 - Are you looking to add a more personable side to your business persona?

 - Do you want to encourage conversations around topics related to your business?

 Step 3: Commit to One or Two Social Networks

 Precision is key here.
-Overextending can be time consuming and detrimental.
+Overextending can be time-consuming and detrimental.
 Think back to the Step 1 market you’re targeting.
 How might your business best serve your audience using a social network?

-If you have access to beautiful product photography or a range of products geared toward visual shoppers, Instagram and Pinterest would be a great way to reach new customers.
+If you have access to beautiful product photography or a range of products geared toward visual shoppers, Instagram and Pinterest would be a great way to reach new clients.
 If your business produces a lot of content, such as in a blog or with regularly published articles, consider Facebook and Twitter.

 Step 4: Strategize Your Sharing

-There are many ways to “do” social well, and also many ways to fail.
+There are many ways to “do” social media well, and also many ways to fail.
 Here are some tips to help you succeed: